 The campus process

 The Goldwater Scholarship Program requires institutional nomination, a process coordinated by the Office of National Fellowships and Academic Opportunities.
-Each U.S. institution (college or university) is limited to a maximum of four nominees per year.
+Each U.S. institution (college or university) is limited to a maximum of four nominees per year or up to six students if they have both a transfer student and a U.S. Veteran (i.e., their fifth and sixth nominees cannot be two transfer students or two U.S. Veterans).
 Since the number of qualified candidates for nomination at URI often outnumbers this maximum number, our campus has a pre-application process to select its nominees.
 The campus pre-application includes:

-- An online application which includes a statement of interest in a research career, which details how their academic program and their overall educational plans will prepare them for their chosen career goal.
+• An online application which includes a statement of interest in a research career, detailing how your academic program and overall educational plans will prepare you for your chosen career goal.

-- A brief description of the research topic you would discuss, if selected for nomination, in the required 3-page research essay.
-(This essay would be drafted between final exam time and the start of the spring semester, which feedback from multiple faculty as well as the national fellowships advisor.)
+• A brief description of the research topic you would discuss, if selected for nomination, in the required 3-page research essay.
+(This essay would be drafted between final exam time and the start of the spring semester, with feedback from multiple faculty as well as the national fellowships advisor.)

-- The campus nomination pre-application deadline is November 29, 2022.
+• The campus nomination pre-application deadline is always the Tuesday after Thanksgiving; in 2023 this falls on November 28th.
 Submit the URI pre-application:

 Once nominees are selected and notified, they will meet individually with their assigned advisors to develop a timeline for approaching the full application including research essays and letters of recommendation.
 Nominees spend a great deal of time during the month of January working on revisions of their application materials with feedback from ONFAO director Kathleen Maher, Goldwater Faculty Representative Professor David Heskett, and their research mentors.